-A number of factors impact a wine’s flavor profile, including winemaking techniques, dosage, and the grape varieties used in the blend.
 Champagne “house style” generally refers to non-vintage bottlings, which are carefully blended from many vintages to taste the same year after year.
-Vintage Champagnes, on the other hand, will vary in quality and other characteristics to reflect the vintage and terroir, but, typically, the house style will still shine through.
+By contrast, vintage Champagnes will vary in quality and other characteristics to reflect the vintage and terroir.
+Nonetheless, the house style will typically shine through.
+A number of factors establish any given house’s style, including winemaking techniques, dosage, and the grape varieties used in the blend.

 Let’s first consider the flavor characteristics that each house tends to focus on:

-- Floral or Fruit: Other Champagne houses produce wines that are more floral or fruit-forward than they are toasted or yeasty.
-If the wine doesn’t spend as much time on the lees, it will taste more like apple and the floral aromatics will be more prominent.
+- Floral or Fruit: Other Champagne houses produce wines that are more floral or fruit-forward.
+If the wine doesn’t spend as much time on the lees, it will have more of an apple flavor and the floral aromatics will be more prominent.
 These wines often taste fresh and crisp.

 While many Champagnes have a mix of both toasted and fruity flavors (Bruno Paillard is a great example of this), other Champagne houses focus primarily on one flavor characteristic.
-Bollinger fully embraces a yeasty style, while Pol Roger and Deutz are very floral and fruit-driven in flavor.
+While Bollinger fully embraces a yeasty style, Pol Roger is more floral and fruit-driven in flavor.

 Next, consider the body of the wines made by a Champagne house: